isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2B

-"Students are like flowers.
+Students are like flowers.
 They bloom with proper care, patience and the right conditions.
-Likewise, with guidance, time and providing the right environment, I hope to see my students blossom into well-rounded individuals."
+Likewise, with guidance, time and providing the right environment, I hope to see my students blossom into well-rounded individuals.

 [**inshira_mohd_aini@schools.gov.sg**](mailto:inshira_mohd_aini@schools.gov.sg)